paddyfox/cucumber-example/README.md

 ## Tasks
 1. Implement the step definitions to get the smoke test feature working.
-2. Execute the tests against another browser other than Chrome.
+2. Execute the tests against another browser locally other than the default: Chrome.
-3. Get the four smoke tests to run all at once in parallel.
+3. Get all four smoke tests to run all at once in parallel.
-4. Create new smoke tests of your own choosing to extend the suite eg purchasing clothing.
+4. Create new smoke tests of your own choosing to extend the suite e.g. purchasing clothing.

-### Run tests locally
+### To run tests locally in the IDE
 Right-click the feature file and select "Run" or "Debug" to start the test.

-### Run tests through the commandline
+### To run tests through the commandline
 To run the test, use your CI or point Maven to the project and use the goals:
 ```
 mvn clean test -P smoke